kevinctofel/Asteroids/README.md

 - Collision detection enabled; game ends when the player ship touches and asteroid
 - A stream of bullet shots appears from the player.
 - Added a delay of 0.3 seconds between shots to slow rate of potential bullets

+### Project completed on December 6, 2024

+- May add a hyperspace button to randomly teleport to another area of the screen, like the original game.